Music Policy

 Diasporic diversity

-Right On aims to showcase the diversity of African-American, Afro-Latin, Afro-Caribbean, and African musical traditions, while connecting the dots between them.
+Right On aims to showcase the diversity of Black American, Afro-Latin, Afro-Caribbean, and African musical traditions, while connecting the dots between them.

 Depending on the DJ line-up, other genres you may hear include benga, biguine, bomba, cha-cha-chá, compas, gospel, makossa, mento, plena, soca, son montuno, and soukous.